glasgowm148/ergonaut-handbook/Guides/yield.md

 KuCoin offers perhaps the most simple ways to earn yield on your Erg with the following bots available:

-- **Spot Grid** trades with a gird, selling high and buying low.
+- **Spot Grid** trades with a grid, selling high and buying low.
 The problem is that if ERG goes way above your range, you will have sold all your ERG and be left holding USDT (see: [impermanent loss](https://ergonaut.space/en/Guides/yield#impermanent-loss-volitality-harvesting)).
 - **Infinity Grid** works like the spot gird but has no set range and your bids with the price.
 - **Futures Grid** is still unfortunately unavailable for ERG.
 - **DCA** reduces the risk of purchasing high by investing at consistent intervals.